Trump Derails 1st Presidential Debate With Biden, And 5 Other Takeaways

 This was maybe the worst presidential debate in American history.

-If this was supposed to be a boxing match, it instead turned into Trump jumping on the ropes, refusing to come down, the referee trying to coax him off and Biden standing in the middle of the ring with his gloves on and a confused look on his face.
+If this was supposed to be a boxing match, it instead turned into President Trump jumping on the ropes, refusing to come down, the referee trying to coax him off, and Joe Biden standing in the middle of the ring with his gloves on and a confused look on his face.

 Trump doesn't play by anyone's rules, even those he's agreed to beforehand.
 He's prided himself on that.
 But even by his standards, what Trump did Tuesday night crossed many lines.

-He's president.
 More than 200,000 Americans are dead from the coronavirus pandemic.
 And instead of a serious debate about the direction of the country, Trump sent it off the rails.

 Most charitably, both former Republican Pennsylvania Sen. Rick Santorum and former Republican New Jersey Gov. Chris Christie, who helped Trump prep for the debate, said he was "too hot."